 Sympathetic and Parasympathetic Nervous Systems

-We are spiritual beings, living in a body for this lifetime.
-And our main job for this whole lifetime is teaching our body that it is safe and loved.
-In the body, this condition is known as parasympathetic dominance, which is defined as a state of being where one knows that: We are safe and loved; that we have plenty of time; people love what we do; life always works out for the best; the whole universe loves us and supports us; and life is basically good.
+We are spiritual beings, living in a body.
+We are not a physical body that has a spirit and soul.
+As a spirit, our main job is teaching our body that it is safe and loved.
+This is known as parasympathetic dominance.
+In this state, one knows that: We are safe and loved; that we have plenty of time; people love what we do; life always works out for the best; the whole universe loves us and supports us; and life is basically good.
 And in a healthy state of mind, when difficulties arise, the response is “This too shall pass.”
 Teaching this to our body is the most important thing we ever do.
 Period!

-We do have an emergency nervous system called the “sympathetic nervous system.”
-It comes full-on when we get in danger and immediately shuts down our immune system, our digestive system and our sexual system, which are unnecessary in times of danger.
-All that power is shunted into our muscles and sense organs so we can survive the threat.
+We also have an emergency nervous system called the “sympathetic nervous system.”
+It comes full-on when we are in danger.
+It immediately shuts down our immune system, digestive system and our sexual system, which are nonessential during times of danger.
+The immense power of those three systems is diverted to our muscles and sense organs so we can survive the threat.
 This is a great feature when we are in danger.
-It’s saved our lives numerous times.
+It has saved our lives numerous times.

 The problem occurs when we start living in sympathetic dominance.
-The most important thing we need to learn about our physical body is: Our body takes everything we see, hear or say literally.
+The most important thing we need to know about our physical body is: Our body takes everything we see, hear or say literally.
 If we watch the evening news about war in Syria, every cell in our body believes that when we open our front door we will see tanks and soldiers running past.
-We hear about a shooting somewhere, and we believe we or our children might be shot.
+We watch the news about a shooting in another city far away, and react as if our children might be shot.

-What passes for the news on television these days is blatant sensationalism, designed to scoop the other networks and garner the most advertising dollars.
-Literally every drug add on TV works to offset the effects of living in sympathetic dominance.
-America has become a sick nation, and the news media’s insistence on banging the drums of fear is the problem.
+What passes for news on television these days is blatant sensationalism, designed to scoop the other networks and garner the most advertising dollars.
+It is interesting to note that literally every drug add on TV is for the effects of living in sympathetic dominance.
+America has become a sick nation, and the news media’s insistence on banging the drums of fear is a large part of the problem.

-When Ronald Reagan was president, he described America as “The house on the hill.”
-He often also described America as “The beacon of hope for the world.”
+Although I was not a fan of his policies, when Ronald Reagan was president, he described America as “The house on the hill, the beacon of hope for the world.”
 He was describing an America that was truly operating from their parasympathetic nervous system, which is our healthy nervous system.

-For the sake of our individual and collective health, we need to take off our fear goggles, but do the right things, unplug from a media that has become truly and completely sick, and get back to being the America that is a beacon of hope for the world.
+For the sake of our individual and collective health, we need to go inside and feel all our fears as they come up.
+We also need to unplug from a media that has become truly and completely sick, and focus our heart's attention on doing what we love.
+Then we are being the America that is a beacon of hope for the world.
 President Reagan’s image was and continues to be the clearest vision of who we are as Americans.